mnemnion/marmalade/athena.md

           (weave-zeus (assoc state
                              :current-file, (first (rest code)))
                       (drop 2 code))
-          (if (= :code-type (first code))

           (let [file-key (key-maker (:current-file state))]
               (weave-zeus (assoc state
                                  file-key,
-                                 (apply str (state file-key) (first (rest (rest code))))) (drop 3 code)))
+                                 (apply str (state file-key) (first (rest (rest code))))) (drop 3 code))))
-              (println "error")))
       state))
 ```

-Now, that's an ugly hack.
-It's a bootstrap; I fiddled with it until it worked and dropped the matter thereafter.
+Now, that's a hack.
+It's a bootstrap; I fiddled with it until it worked.
 It is perhaps more readable than a more elegant version, if you have, like most of us, a background or ongoing investment in imperative style.
-The fact that there's a clause that one shouldn't even reach, and that we don't, should be grounds for a rewrite.
+The principle is ruthless pruning and minimal intelligence.
 We aren't touching it further, though we use it as a spring-off point for migraine, the next step in the process.

 Migraine because it actually gives birth to Athena.
 Named in honor of whichever poor sufferer dreamed that mythos up.